Skepticamp May 17

 Click on the underscored bill number to see the details and status.
 Contact your legislator or the bill sponsor to register your opposition or support.
 Full texts are available from the links.
 General Assembly adjourns 5/16.

 SB594 (HB34 Billington) Jamie Burger [R] Ten Commandments.
 Requires posting of the Ten Commandments in every public or charter school classroom in Missouri.
 Hearing held 3/25, S Education Committee.
 Opposition to this bill, featuring comments by our Board member Rev. Bart Tichenor and other opposition speakers that were organized by Bart and Board member Rev. Brian Kaylor was featured on the front-page story in the March 26 issue of the St. Louis Post-Dispatch.
 Email the Senate Education Committee and the President Pro Tem.
-Possible vote on 4/1.
+Executive session on 4/2 postponed.

 SB681 Jill Carter [R] Pregnancy Center Diversion.
 Allows taxpayers to satisfy 100% of their income tax obligation up to $50K per year by donations to “pregnancy resource centers”, organizations that oppose abortion.
 Referred to S Economic and Workforce Development Committee.